 Name the Task and enter the Days in which you plan to complete the task.

-NOTE: Track Budgets is checked by default for all new assignment level tasks.
+NOTE: Track Budgets are checked by default for all new assignment level tasks.

 Click on the Pencil Icon or where it says Add under the assigned section to access the Edit Assignments panel.